ASYRAS is glad to announce the creation of GAUDEAMUS, the Journal of the Association of Young Researchers on Anglophone Studies.

 - Postcolonial Literature

-We would like to inform you that the deadline for sending your proposal is February 28th 2020.
+We would like to inform you that the DEADLINE for sending your proposal has been extended to March 20th 2020.
 Your proposal should be about 500 words in length, excluding references.
 Both articles and shorter notes will be considered for publication, so please specify the format in your proposal.
-You must send your proposal in Word format to firstname.lastname@example.org.
+You must send your proposal in Word format to email@example.com.

 Upon acceptance, the deadline for sending your contribution will be July 2020.
 Your paper should be about 6,000 words in length including references in the case of articles, and about 3,000 words in length including references in the case of notes.